 - County Data for Providing Culturally and Linguistically Appropriate Notices

-- Agency Instructions for Completing the SBC – Plan Years After April 2017
+- Agency Instructions for Completing the SBC — Plan Years beginning on or after January 1, 2021

 W-2 Reporting Toolkit

 Healthcare reform amended the Internal Revenue Code to require that employers report the aggregate cost of "applicable employer-sponsored coverage" on employee W-2s.
 As a result of this requirement, many employers have been: